angela-yang/tangierine/README.md

 ## Currently Working On...
 My next steps will be to actually implement the functionality of the web app.
 I want customers to be able to create an account/profile and keep track of items in their cart/what they have already purchased.
 I also want to create a chat feature so customers can directly communicate with me.

 As for design, I hope to improve the UI so that the images scale the same and stay in the same positions no matter the dimension of the screen/device it is displayed on.
+I will add a parallax effect, so when the user moves their cursor, the items move in a way that looks like the user is turning.
 I will also add more items, ways to explore/interact, and hidden surprises!!

 ## Getting Started